Sponsored by Tropical North Queensland

-The Curtain Fig Tree is located just outside of Yungaburra.
+The Curtain Fig Tree is located just outside of Yungaburra in a World Heritage rainforest.
 While in this area of the Tablelands stop in at The Whistlestop Cafe for lunch.

-Hypipamee Crater is a fascinatingly eerie place well worth visiting.
+Hypipamee Crater is a fascinatingly eerie place worth visiting.
 Far North Queensland is brimming with evidence of a land once teeming with volcanic activity.
-Hypipamee crater is another example of this.
+Hypipamee crater is one of the volcanic crater lakes in the area that’s a good example of this.

-Thousands of years ago, during an eruption, gases trapped under the earth surface burst their way through the crust, creating a gigantic hole in the middle of the mountain.
+Thousands of years ago, during an eruption, gases trapped under the earth’s surface burst their way through the crust, creating a gigantic hole in the middle of the mountain.

 The crater is now filled with water that runs under the mountain in the lava pipe.
-The top of the water in the crater is covered with duckweed; it’s vibrant greens giving a pretty, yet kind of deathly glaze, over the top.
+The top of the water in the crater lake is covered with duckweed; its vibrant greens give a pretty, yet kind of deathly glaze, over the top.
 Sure wouldn’t like to fall in there!